Trainers have many styles, techniques and pricing structures. The most important things to keep in mind are:

 - Training is all about repetition.

 - They say a dog needs to repeat a command 30 times with a cue before they’ve learned it.
 This sounds like a lot; however, it does’t mean you need to set aside 2 hours a day.
-Especially while young, your puppy can’t concentrate for more than 5-10 minutes at a time so train in short bursts throughout the day!
+Start with 5-10 minutes at a time and train/practice in short bursts throughout the day!
 A great way to time training sessions is every commercial break while watching TV.

 Nationwide Pet store trainers